DataDog/documentation/content/glossary.md

 **Client Library**

-There are a number of libraries in a variety of languages in order to help you instrument your applications with Datadog directly.
+There are a number of libraries in a variety of languages that help you instrument your applications with Datadog directly.
 Datadog provides official libraries for C#, Golang, Java, PHP, Python, and Ruby.
 Libraries in other languages have been contributed by the community, and are supported on a best-effort basis.

 Libraries are designed to interact with either the API or DogStatsD, though a handful provide support for both.